Skip to content

 Add

 Add the source table for the child dataset to a QGIS project.
-The project can be an existing project that contains map layers or it can be a dedicated project that contains no layers and only child datasets.
+The project can be an existing project that contains map layers, or it can be a dedicated project that contains no layers and only child datasets.

-1. open project file in QGIS
+1. open the project file in QGIS

 2. Layer > Add Layer > pick from file or database options

-3. pick source table
+3. pick the source table

 4. Add